 Access to Mideast and Islamic Resources (AMIR) A tool to assemble and distribute information on open access material relating to the Middle East.

-Hazine: A guide to researching the Middle East and Beyond
+Hazine: A guide to researching the Middle East and Beyond [ stopped updating in 2021]

 How to Write about Africa is an essay by Binyavanga Wainaina.